edisonslightbulbs/KMEANS/README.md

 ## Usage:

-CMake the project and run the target executable without any args.
+CMake the project (thats pretty much it!)
+The target and helper scripts are configured to auto-run post cmake build.

 main.cpp reads in input.csv |x|y| and writes output.csv |x|y|label|